Groups are a place where clients can meet develop friendships and learn new skills.

 The Sprout Community Market aims to bring the local community together.

-Group support services
+Group recreation, leisure and support

-Group support services provide opportunities for involvement activities in the general community.
+Group recreation, leisure and support services provide opportunities for involvement activities in the general community.
 Groups are a place where clients can meet other people, develop friendships, and give and receive peer support and learn new skills.
 Mind has group services at the offices listed below.
 For information about other group support services and where they are run, contact Mind on 1300 286 463.

 Mind Sprout located in Thornbury, Victoria, is a supported community garden that has been developed by those on their recovery journeys from mental health, drug and alcohol challenges and at risk of homelessness.